 We thank Jana Škorpilová for computation of the indices and indicators in year 2018 (Czech republic).

 We are very grateful to Arco van Strien, Adriaan Gmelig Meyling and Thomas van der Meij (all from Statistics Netherlands) who developed a tool for calculation of indices and trends and provided an assistance with a computation procedure.

 We thank members of the PECBMS Steering and Technical Group – Richard D. Gregory (RSPB), Ruud P. B. Foppen (SOVON), David G. Noble (BTO), Iván Ramírez (Birdlife International), and Zdeněk Vermouzek (CSO) – for valuable comments and help with data collation and analysis.

 Pan-European Common Bird Monitoring Scheme is a joint initiative of the European Bird Census Council (EBCC) and BirdLife International.
 Since its beginning in 2002, the PECBMS project has been supported by the the Royal Society for the Protection of Birds (RSPB, the BirdLife International Partner in the UK).
 Since January 2006 the project has been funded by the European Commission as well.

 Other important partners of the project are: Statistics Netherlands, Czech Society for Ornithology (CSO, BirdLife Partner in the Czech Republic), British Trust for Ornithology (BTO), Dutch Organisation for Field Ornithology (SOVON), and others.

-In the past national data collected and analysed, and provided us with valuable advises and various support (listed alphabetically by countries and surnames):
+In the past national data collected and analysed, and provided us with valuable advises and various support (listed alphabetically by surnames):